-For part-time workers, it seems difficult to obtain a full-time role with the competitive market of today’s generation.
+For part-time workers, it seems complicated to obtain a full-time role in the competitive market of today’s generation.
 Several start-up companies, small-time businesses, organizations, and multinational enterprises offer contractual works and temporary job positions for individuals who can contribute to their immediate needs without a long-term commitment.
 Although there is no guarantee that these temporary employees — freelancers, contractual workers, and consultants — will land on a long-term position, it is not impossible if they know how to lay out their cards right.

 Many companies consider the part-time hiring approach as an extended job interview for temporary employees to evaluate if they fit right for the position.
-The good news for contractual workers is 58% of employers will hire part-time, contract, and temporary workers for the next five years based on the recent survey of McKinsey Global Institute.
+The excellent news for contractual workers is 58% of employers will hire part-time, contract, and temporary workers for the next five years based on the recent survey of McKinsey Global Institute.

 Listed below are some tips to consider to turn your temporary position into a full-time job:

 If you have some spare time and your workload decreases, you can volunteer to assist your employer or client on other duties.
-It is an excellent opportunity to exhibit the other skills that you have not utilized yet.
+It is an excellent opportunity to exhibit the different skills that you have not utilized yet.
 Paul Potratz of Potratz Automotive Advertising said that temporary workers would not prove their worth on the company if they will sit and wait for their assignments and will merely complete the bare minimum of work the company required to them.
-It is essential to show that you can take responsibilities and you are not intimidated to grow with the company.
+It is essential to show that you can take responsibilities, and you are not intimidated to grow with the company.